BoredHackerBlog/json2labs/README.md

 # About
 json2labs utilizes a json configuration file as an input and starts up virtual environment based on it.

-The minimega project (minimega.org), created by Sandia National Labs, is for virtual machine management.
+The minimega project (minimega.org), created by Sandia National Labs, is used for virtual machine management.

 Minimega uses qemu/kvm, dnsmasq, and openvswitch for virtualization and networking.
 Minimega provides miniweb for VM management and access.